 The presence of caller preferences in a request has an effect on the ways in which the request is handled at a server.
-As a result, it is especially important that requests with caller preferences be integrity-protected.
+As a result, requests with caller preferences SHOULD be integrity-protected with the sips mechanism specified in RFC 3261, Section 26.